SwiftVISA/SwiftVISASwift/README.md

   // Pass the IPv4 or IPv6 address of the instrument to "address" and the insturment's port to "port". let instrument = try InstrumentManager.shared.instrumentAt(address: "10.0.0.1", port: 5025) } catch {
-  // Could not connect to insturment
+  // Could not connect to instrument
 }
 ```